What to expect at Mountain Sport Clinic

 Services and Treatment Techniques

 Education!
 Learn more about how your body works and the potential for your body to heal and adapt.
-This will help you learn what you can do to help yourself in accomplishing your goals and reduce your risk of injury in the future.
+This will help you understand what you can do to help yourself in accomplishing your goals and reduce your risk of injury in the future.

 Manual Therapy – Use of hands to mobilize joints and restore normal movement to joints, tissue, and nerves.